manaswikamila05/8-Week-SQL-Challenge/Case Study # 1 - Danny's Diner/DannyDinerSolution.md

 ###  9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?

-#### Had the customer joined the loyalty program before making the purchases, total points that each customer would have
+#### Had the customer joined the loyalty program before making the purchases, total points that each customer would have accrued
 ```sql
 SELECT customer_id,
        SUM(CASE